 Sand Sculpting Australia and Heart of Hawkesbury present

-Nestled on the banks of the magnificent Hawkesbury River and at the foot of the Blue Mountains, the historic town of Windsor is home to the Hawkesbury International Sand Sculpting Championships.
+For the third year, at the foot of the Blue Mountains, the historic town of Windsor is once again the home of the Hawkesbury International Sand Sculpting Championships.

-Light refreshments are available on site or you can take a short stroll into the local town and enjoy a leisurely lunch in one of the many cafes and restaurants or shop.
+Light refreshments are available on site at our food vans, or enjoy afternoon served by the ladies of the CWA or take a short stroll into the Windsor Township and wander through the shops and enjoy a leisurely lunch in one of the many cafes and restaurants.

 Open daily from 10am to 7pm

 - Workshop with a Professional Sand Sculpture (beginner level)